tig1795/timog_portfolio/content/about/education.md

     date_start: '2020-10-01'
     date_end: '2023-10-20'
-    description: The thesis topic is Comparative Analysis of Data Sets and Feature Importance in Predicting Hit Songs.
-A Machine Learning Approach.
+    description: The thesis topic is Comparative Analysis of Data Sets and Feature Importance in Predicting Hit Songs, a Machine Learning Approach.

   - title: Digital Humanities and History (BA)
     company: University of Würzburg